finos/datahelix/DeveloperGuide.md

       | null |
 ```

-More examples can be seen in the [generator cucumber features](https://github.com/finos/datahelix/tree/master/orchestrator/src/test/java/com/scottlogic/deg/orchestrator/cucumber)
+More examples can be seen in the [generator cucumber features](https://github.com/finos/datahelix/tree/master/orchestrator/src/test/java/com/scottlogic/deg/orchestrator/cucumber).
+An outline of how Cucumber is used within DataHelix can be found [here](./docs/developer/CucumberCookbook.md).

-The framework supports setting configuration settings for the generator, defining the profile and describing the expected outcome.
-All of these are described below, all variable elements (e.g. `{generationStrategy}` are case insensitive), all fields and values **are case sensitive**.

 # Bugs and Issues